-It’s OK not to feel OK and there is help out there for apprentices who are struggling to cope
+It’s OK not to feel OK, and there is help out there for apprentices who are struggling to cope.

 Whether you’re feeling sad or hopeless, have problems with your friends or family, feel anxious about the future, have trouble sleeping or are struggling to concentrate or control your behaviour, remember, you’re not alone.
+If you experience these feelings, try talking to someone at work or college, a parent, or your GP about your mental health.

 Understanding mental health can be tricky, but there is plenty of help available for teenagers and young people and finding the right support is important.
 We have put together a list of resources available and details of how to get in touch if things are getting too much for you.